 The last two commands generate our two Raspberry IO programs rdGnBlinkBlink (PROGRAM default setting) and rdGnSimpleBlink (listings 2 and 3).
-And by winscp.com /script=progTransWin /parameter pi:raspberry 192.168.89.67 bin rdGnSimpleBlink we transfer them to /home/pi/bin of our Raspberry 192.168.89.67 with the parametrised WinSCP script.
+And by we transfer them to /home/pi/bin of our Raspberry 192.168.89.67 with the parametrised WinSCP script.
 This is integrated in the makefile and can (on Windows, only) also be done by: